fjpolo/FPGA_DSP-Filters/average_filter/README.md

 ![Results](./images/mcy_results.png)

-The mutations the testbench can catch, are either catched by equivalence checking or formal verification!
+The mutations the testbench can't catch (SIM PASS), are either catched by equivalence checking or formal verification!
 And a `100%` coverage is achieved!

 ![Graphs](./images/mcy_graphs.png)